 By default, retention chart results are represented as a line chart, which allows you to see trends at a glance.
-Hover over any line in the graph to see a percentage of users who completed the return event for each day following the date of the start event, as well as the percentage increase or decrease from the day before.
+Hover over any line in the chart to see a percentage of users who completed the return event for each day following the date of the start event, as well as the percentage increase or decrease from the day before.

 To switch to the table view, click the table icon in the Chart Type field just above the retention results.

 The table view allows you to see a breakdown of activity for each cohort during each rolling window.
 Each row represents a cohort of users.
 Each column represents a rolling window from the start event, defined by the granularity.

 In our example, we see the Session to Session retention chart for the past 7 days by Day.
 Column 0 is within 24 hours of the user’s first event.
 Column 1 is 24-48 hours after the user’s first event.
-Users are only counted in one cohort per report, so a user who had their first session in the range on March 26 who came back a day later on March 27 will not be double-counted in that cohort.
+Users are only counted in one cohort per chart, so a user who had their first session in the range on March 26 who came back a day later on March 27 will not be double-counted in that cohort.

 Hover over any cell to see a description of the data.

 By default, users are counted each time they do the return event.
 Clicking the First Time checkbox and re-running the chart changes the data to count only each user’s first return event.